santiagomarquezsolis-me/semantic-verification-tokenized-assets/README.md

 ## License

-This repository will be released under an open-source license to facilitate research collaboration and reproducibility.
+This repository will be released under an MIT License